Bwaller1331/GoogleMapsSingleMarkup/ReadME.md

 ## Description

-- Developer project to display a single restaurant's information and marker using the Google Maps Api and NodeJs
+- Developer project to display a single restaurant's information and marker using the Google Maps Api and NodeJs, click on the markers to reveal a sidebar info panel that displays information about the location.

 ## Technologies Used
 - NodeJs